Training For Ice and Mixed Climbing Series brought to you by Furnace Industries continues with part 5 of our series – Endurance.

 Training theory translated into practice to allow you to coach yourself to any mountaineering goal.

 In our next post we will dive into special technique exercises.
-Lay a strong base line and continue with your foundation workout now to be prepared for the challenges ahead – Part 6 of this training for ice climbing series will come out on December 4st!
+Lay a strong base line and continue with your foundation workout now to be prepared for the challenges ahead.

 Part 1 – Build a Solid Foundation